deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/instance-type-selection.md

 The model size is determined by the number of parameters, and the data type.
 We can quickly estimate the model size in GB using the number of parameters and data type like this:

-* Half Precision data type (fp16, bf16): `Size in GB = Number of Parameters * 2 (bytes / param)`
+* Half-Precision data type (fp16, bf16): `Size in GB = Number of Parameters * 2 (bytes / param)`
 * Full Precision data type (fp32): `Size in GB = Number of Parameters * 4 (bytes / param)`
 * 8-bit Quantized data type (int8, fp8): `Size in GB = Number of Parameters * 1 (bytes / param)`

-We recommend using a half precision data type as it requires less memory than full precision without losing accuracy for most cases.
+We recommend using a half-precision data type as it requires less memory than full precision without losing accuracy for most cases.

 We estimate the Llama2-13b model to take `13 billion params * 2 bytes / param = 26GB` of memory.
 This is just the memory required to load the model.